 O’Hare airport experienced delays from the late 1980s due to inefficient runway layout as only one new runway (4R/22L) was added in 1971.
 The three pairs of angled runways of O’Hare airport allowed takeoffs into the wind; however, they were dangerous and inefficient.

-In the 1990s, the airport got the title as one of the worst-performing airports in the United States due to the increment in delayed flights.
+In the 1990s, the airport got the title of one of the worst-performing airports in the United States due to the increment in delayed flights.
 The airport went through O’Hare Modernization Plan (OMP) after CDA committed to it in 2001.
 The financial issues in 2008 delayed the OMP completion and the construction of the sixth and final parallel runway (9C/27C) initiated in 2016.

 The parallel runway project will be completed in November 2020 and the extension of runway 9R/27L is scheduled to complete in 2021.